DanHChampion/BlockusAI/docs/article.md

 6. Once you run out of valid moves, **you’re out** — the squares of the remaining pieces counted is your final score.
 7. **Lowest score** in the end is the winner!

-Note: There are 2 and 3 player variations of Blockus, but in this case I will just stick to the classic 4-player rules since that’s what I usually play.
+Note: There are 2 and 3 player variations of Blokus, but in this case I will just stick to the classic 4-player rules since that’s what I usually play.

 ### *So... why am I making this?*